HajerAlru/Assignment/README.md

 -   Monthly bar chart (Plot 1): Presents average monthly spending, with customisable labels and colors.
+    The chart shows that spending peaked in August, indicating higher spending during that month compared to others.

 ![GIF Recording 2024-04-26 at 2 02 52 pm](https://github.com/HajerAlru/Assignment/assets/168104134/def1a937-f456-465e-9b10-37bded0f17ab)

 -   Trend plot (Plot 2): Displays spending trends over time, with annotations highlighting significant dates.
+    The trend plot indicates a significant increase in spending on August 2nd and decrease in spending on September 18th.

 ![GIF Recording 2024-04-26 at 2 03 18 pm](https://github.com/HajerAlru/Assignment/assets/168104134/31b2d5f7-9667-490e-98b6-fc3166b76308)

 -   Age plot (Plot 3): Illustrates average spending by age group, with customisable color schemes.
+    The age plot reveals that the 18-34 age group tends to spend the most, followed by the 35-54 age group.

 ![GIF Recording 2024-04-26 at 2 13 32 pm](https://github.com/HajerAlru/Assignment/assets/168104134/a0ef7dcf-9905-42ab-96ea-779828f25685)